-- 8.21.
+- 8.19.
 Each supplier must provide details on the total number of Core Group rebates it has provided.
 This will include a breakdown of how many were provided as a result of the data match, and how many were provided through the sweep up exercises.
-We will use this data to cross-check against information provided by the Secretary of State (SoS). - 8.22.
-Suppliers must also provide details of the total number of rebates delivered, and the steps it intends to take to deliver any outstanding rebates. - 8.23.
+We will use this data to cross-check against information provided by the SoS. - 8.20.
+Suppliers must also provide details of the total number of rebates delivered, and the steps it intends to take to deliver any outstanding rebates. - 8.21.
 A breakdown of the value of rebates provided to electricity accounts and gas accounts must be provided where this information is available.
-This data will be used to monitor how the scheme is being delivered but will not be considered as part of our compliance assessment. - 8.24.
+This data will be used to monitor how the scheme is being delivered but will not be considered as part of our compliance assessment. - 8.22.
 We will require confirmation that all Core Group rebates were provided by the end of the scheme year, or within 30 days of receiving the customer instruction from the SoS if this was provided after 1 March of that scheme year.
-If any late payments were made, the supplier should provide the reasons for this. - 8.25.
+If any late payments were made, the supplier should provide the reasons for this. - 8.23.
 Where an instruction to pay a customer was returned to the SoS we need confirmation that this took place within 30 days.
-If any instructions were not returned or were returned late, the supplier should provide reasons for this. - 8.26.
+If any instructions were not returned or were returned late, the supplier should provide reasons for this. - 8.24.
 The geographical breakdown of rebate provision between England, Wales and Scotland should be provided by suppliers.
-Suppliers may use their own methods, or the postcode areas given in our 'Guidance on monitoring supplier's performance in relation to domestic customers'. - 8.27.
-Suppliers must confirm that all Core Group customers were notified that the rebate was provided as part of the WHD scheme and that rebates were delivered by one of the methods outlined in the 'Payment Methods' section of Chapter 6.
+Suppliers may use their own methods, or the postcode areas given in our 'Guidance on monitoring supplier's performance in relation to domestic customers'.61